easydatawarehousing/ruby_measure_responsetime/README.md

   which includes [Optcarrot](https://github.com/mame/optcarrot).
   Seems not really suited for request-response type benchmarking.
   No automated switching Rubies, only normal vs. yjit.

+## Tips
+Trouble with enabling 3.2 YJIT on RVM?
+Make sure `rustc` V1.58+ is available and install using:

+    rvm install 3.2.0 --reconfigure --enable-yjit

 ## License
 See file MIT-LICENSE